Rush Limbaugh making more sense than anything anybody else out there happens to be saying because we here are invested in the truth.

 And then they'll have their clients try to make an out-of-court settlement with the owners of the lawnmower and the daycare center in hopes of getting some money out of them without having to go to trial twice.

-a double score and it's it's this could not happen without your friends of the Democratic party and their supporters and the drive by media.
+And this could not happen without your friends of the Democratic Party and their supporters and the drive-by media.

-Oh yeah not my friends I uh I don't understand triple philosophy it's I think it's really just sickening that people can't take responsibility for their own action.
+I think it's really just sickening that people can't take responsibility for their own actions.

-I miss that putt because the uh greenskeeper didn't cut that didn't cut the green right it was horrible.
+I miss that putt because the greenskeeper didn't cut the green, right?

-Uh I missed the fair way because the fairway is too narrow.
+I missed the fairway because the fairway is too narrow.

 It's not because I'm not good enough or I don't have the talent or whatever.

-No, it's just it's it's rampant throughout our society.
+No, it's just it's it's rampant throughout our society, but now it's become a very lucrative big tobacco.

-But now it's become a very lucrative big tobacco look at that I mean here we are we're trying to sue them out of business yet we demand they keep making the product and selling it at even higher taxes so we can get the tax revenue for it.
+We're trying to sue them out of business, yet we demand they keep making the product and selling it at even higher taxes so we can get the tax revenue for it.

-And that's why tort reform has been high on a lot of conservative politicians'electoral agenda.
+That's why tort reform has been high on a lot of conservative politicians' electoral agenda.

-Bill in Reno, Nevada, you're next on Open Line Friday.
+Bill and Reno, Nevada, you're next at Open Line Friday.

 Great to have you on the program, sir.